Claude Bouton, Lord of Corbaron: Career

+He is also the author of the Mirouer des Dames, written between 1517 and 1523.

+Bouton had an important collection of books, amongst them the Douze dames de rhétorique.

 Burial

-He is buried inside the Church of the Sablon, Brussels.
+Bouton is buried inside the Church of Our Blessed Lady of the Sablon in Brussels.
 He had a private chapel constructed for his grave.
-Their grave is known for its unusual depiction of the couple.
+He and his wife's grave is known for its unusual depiction of the couple, depicting them as skeletal remains.